VukIG/Melanoma-Detector/README.md

 - 🌈 **Improved UX/UI:** I plan to enhance the user interface with nativewind.

 ## Acknowledgments
 A big shoutout to the open-source community and the incredible tools and libraries that made this project possible.
-Also special thanks to my team members for contributing so much to this project! 🎉
+Special thanks to my team members for contributing so much to this project! 🎉

+Also a big thank you to the authors of the
+# Melanoma and Nevus Skin Lesion Classification Using Handcraft and Deep Learning Feature Fusion via Mutual Information Measures
+research paper for sharing their CAD system

 Happy Coding! 🚀👩‍💻👨‍💻